cmems-arcticbliss/shared-bibliography/README.md

 # Bibliography
-In this repo we can share some paper references that are relevant to the project
+In this repo we can share some paper references that are relevant to the project.

-_Last update: 2024-10-01_
+_[Last update: 2024-10-01]_

-A (non-exhaustive) list of references relevant to the project.
+### A (non-exhaustive) list of references relevant to the project.

 <!-- -------------- Paper ------------------ -->
 <details>